 This course is a broad introduction to Kingdom Animalia.
-The anatomy, physiology, systematics, evolution and ecology of animals will be discussed.
-Laboratory will include dissection, microscopic and macroscopic examination of organisms representative of the major animal phyla.
-Prerequisite: BI 114 or permission of the instructor.
+The anatomy, physiology, systematic, evolution and ecology of animals will be discussed.
+Laboratory will include dissection, microscopic and macroscopic examination of organism's representative of the major animal phyla.
+Pre-requisite: BI 114 or permission of the instructor.
 3:3:4